Lightning-AI/pytorch-lightning/docs/source-pytorch/accelerators/hpu_intermediate.rst

 ----------------------------------------

 :class:`~pytorch_lightning.callbacks.device_stats_monitor.DeviceStatsMonitor` is a callback that automatically monitors and logs device stats during the training stage.
 This callback can be passed for training with HPUs.
-It returns a map of the following metrics with their values:
+It returns a map of the following metrics with their values in bytes of type uint64:

 - **Limit**: amount of total memory on HPU device.
 - **InUse**: amount of allocated memory at any instance.